Byzantine Empire under the Angelos dynasty: Crusade of 1197

 Another minor Crusade was proposed by the new Holy Roman Emperor, Henry VI.
 The former King of the Romans had succeeded his father Frederick and was free to pursue new campaigns.
 However, he would soon be diverted in a campaign against Tancred of Sicily, claiming the throne in the name of his wife Constance of Sicily.
 With the Holy Roman Empire and the Kingdom of Sicily warring against each other, the Byzantine Empire was left undisturbed by its two chief Western rivals until after Henry VI won his war in 1194.

 Following this victory, Henry VI decided to resume his crusade against the Saracens.
 In Easter of 1195, he wrote a stern letter to the Byzantine Emperor Isaac Angelos demanding a heavy tribute to pay for his mercenary troops.
 However, Isaac was overthrown in a coup by his older brother Alexios III Angelos.
 A worse Emperor than his incompetent brother, he immediately submitted to the demands of Henry VI, melting valuable relics to extract the wealth needed to pay off Henry VI.

 All of this would go to waste, however, when Henry VI died of a fever in Messina on 28 September 1197.
-Following his death many of the higher ranking nobles abandoned the crusade to protect their interests in the Holy Roman Empire.
+Following his death a number of the higher ranking nobles abandoned the crusade to protect their interests in the Holy Roman Empire.
 When civil war broke out shortly after, the crusade found itself leaderless and in 1198 the crusaders retreated back to Tyre and sailed for home.
 The result was that the crusade had the detrimental effect of destroying Byzantium's dignity and wealth whilst failing to assist her against the Turks.
 It must be said however that the Byzantines after 1180 entertained no serious plans to reclaim Anatolia from the Turks, so how much territory Henry VI or his predecessor Frederick I seized may have been of little consequence in the long run.